core-wg/resource-directory/draft-ietf-core-resource-directory.md

 After discovering the location of an RD Function Set, an endpoint MAY register its resources using the registration interface.
-This interface accepts a POST from an endpoint containing the list of resources to be added to the directory as the message payload in the CoRE Link Format {{RFC6690}}, JSON CoRE Link Format {{I-D.ietf-core-links-json}}, or CBOR CoRE Link Format (application/link-format+cbor) along with query string parameters indicating the name of the endpoint, its domain and the lifetime of the registration.
+This interface accepts a POST from an endpoint containing the list of resources to be added to the directory as the message payload in the CoRE Link Format {{RFC6690}}, JSON CoRE Link Format (application/link-format+json), or CBOR CoRE Link Format (application/link-format+cbor)  {{I-D.ietf-core-links-json}}, along with query string parameters indicating the name of the endpoint, its domain and the lifetime of the registration.
 All parameters except the endpoint name are optional.
 It is expected that other specifications will define further parameters (see